crcn/tandem-old/README.md

 <!-- So, Paperclip was designed to live in an environment that's decoupled from application code, so won't get weighed down as the application codebase grows.  -->

 <!-- I've found that developer tooling doesn't scale as projects grow, and the process of switching between my code editor & web browser for debugging UIs to be  -->

-## Features

-- Live preview of your app 🏎
-- Integrates with React (more frameworks & languages are planned).
-- `d.ts` file generation for type safety.
-- Some visual

 ## Planned features